 What updates have there been for Lethal VR?

-To date we have released 1 update for Lethal on HTC Vive via Steam.
-This update added Global and Friends Leaderboards to the game as well as a few other minor changes.
-Details can be found here:
+To date we have released 2 updates for Lethal on HTC Vive via Steam and for PSVR.
+These updates added Global and Friends Leaderboards to the game as well as a few other minor changes.
+We also fixed some bugs.

 How is Lethal VR different on the enhanced PS4Pro system?